-Parasitic resistance to the D+ and D- inputs to the ADT7421, seen in series with the remote transistor, is caused by a variety of factors, including PCB track resistance and track length.
+Parasitic resistance to the D+ and D- inputs to the ADT7461A, seen in series with the remote diode, is caused by a variety of factors, including PCB track resistance and track length.
 This series resistance appears as a temperature offset in the remote sensor's temperature measurement.
-This error typically causes a 0.5°C offset per ohm of parasitic resistance in series with the remote transistor.
+This error typically causes a 0.5°C offset per ohm of parasitic resistance in series with the remote diode.

-The ADT7421 automatically cancels the effect of this series resistance on the temperature reading, giving a more accurate result, without the need for user characterization of this resistance.
-The ADT7421 is designed to automatically cancel typically up to 50 Ω of resistance.
+The ADT7461A automatically cancels the effect of this series resistance on the temperature reading, giving a more accurate result, without the need for user characterization of this resistance.
+The ADT7461A is designed to automatically cancel typically up to $1.5\ k\Omega$ of resistance.
 By using an advanced temperature measurement method, this process is transparent to the user.
+This feature permits resistances to be added to the sensor path to produce a filter, allowing the part to be used in noisy environments.
+See the section on Noise Filtering for more details.